sourcegraph/sourcegraph-public-snapshot/doc/dev/getting-started/quickstart_1_install_dependencies.md

-# Step 1: Install dependencies
+# Quickstart step 1: Install dependencies

 > NOTE: Please see install instructions for [macOS](#macos) and [Ubuntu](#ubuntu) in succeeding sections.